 The history of the American Express Centurion Card

 American Express has been issuing charge cards since 1958, and it has been progressively offering premium products to its highest spending customers.
 In 1966, Amex introduced its Premier Rewards Gold card that was marketed above its iconic Green card.
 In 1984, it again introduced the Platinum card that was marketed above its existing products.
 The Platinum card was initially offered to by invitation to existing cardholders who had been American Express customers for at least two years who were high spenders with an excellent payment history.
-At the time, it had an annual fee of $250, yet today anyone can apply for the Platinum card, it offers an increasing variety of rewards and benefits, and its annual fee has grown to $450.
+At the time, it had an annual fee of $250, yet today anyone can apply for the Platinum card, it offers an increasing

 In 1999, American Express made its most dramatic move up-market by introducing the Centurion Card, named after the officers in the Roman army whose picture is a symbol of the American Express brand and often printed on the face of its cards.
 Some even claim that the creation of the card was inspired by persistent rumors and urban legends of an ultra secret black credit card that the super wealthy could use to purchase anything.
 Currently, the card is made of titanium with a black surface, consistent with its “black card” nickname.